 There are still a few small roadside bars in the village.
 But this isn’t really a beer bar type of area, there aren’t enough handsome single guys in need of a wallet lightening, ego massage staying in Kai Bae to make it an area that will disappear under the weight of neon bar signs.

 Close to the street food area, Backstage and Filou are a couple of good roadside cocktail bars.
 Also worth trying is the nearby ‘Mojito Lounge‘ – which is probably the best bet for a late night out in Kai Bae if you want a DJ and a laid back place to chill.

-If you need a break from Thai food then you’ll find a very good Mexican restaurant ‘‘Barrio Bonito‘ directly opposite Filou.
-It’s run by a French / Mexican couple and gets rave reviews from people who know their ‘real’ Mexican food.
+If you need a break from Thai food then you’ll find a very good Mexican restaurant ‘‘El Barrio‘ directly opposite Filou.
+It’s run by a French / Mexican team, it gets rave reviews from people who know their ‘real’ Mexican food.
 Cracking cocktails too, the best you’ll find on the island.
 It should be on your shortlist of restaurants to try on Koh Chang if you fancy a change from Thai food.

-Likewise Mordi & Fuggi have a couple of low key restaurants in the village serving up home made Italian dishes.
+Likewise Mordi e Fuggi have a couple of low key restaurants in the village serving up home made Italian dishes.
 It’s not fine dining, more the equivalent of Italian streetfood.
 Just simple pizza and past dishes done very well.
 One of my favourite italain restaurants.